-Catholic Social Teaching
+Catholic Social Thought

-Rooted in scripture, philosophy, and theology, Catholic social teaching proposes principles of justice that emphasize the dignity of the person, the value of economic and political institutions, and the importance of a common good.
+Rooted in scripture, philosophy, and theology, Catholic social thought proposes principles of justice that emphasize the dignity of the person, the value of economic and political institutions, and the importance of a common good.
 This course explores these principles and their application to contemporary social, political, and economic issues with reference to official documents of the Catholic Church.
-Prerequisite: CATH 200 or permission of the instructor or third-year standing.
 Three credits.
+Not offered 2014-2015.